BDC Hamburger Icon

 Open row

-Remote work is ubiquitous.
-Many professionals have ditched their 9-to-5 workdays in the office for the flexibility of working from home – or anywhere with an internet connection.
+Remote work is ubiquitous today.
+Many professionals have ditched their 9-to-5 workdays in the office for the flexibility of working from home — or anywhere with an internet connection.
 With tech advances and more businesses recognizing the benefits of a remote workforce, fewer professionals are confined to cubicles.

-But remote work’s freedom and flexibility are not without challenges.
+However, remote work’s freedom and flexibility are not without challenges.
 Specific skills can ensure remote work success and help you thrive in a nontraditional work environment.
-The good news is that it’s possible to cultivate the necessary skills for remote work success.
+The good news is that these skills can be cultivated.

 Did You Know?Did you know

-According to Ladders, remote jobs comprise nearly 15 percent of all high-paying job listings, showing that more brands are creating remote work plans for their teams.
+According to Ladders, over 10 percent of high-paying jobs are available remotely while 50 percent have a hybrid work model.
+This shift shows that more brands are creating remote work plans for their teams.

 1. Time-management skills are necessary for remote work success.

-When you work from home, co-workers and bosses aren’t around to remind you to stay on task and meet deadlines, but you still must meet employee performance goals and metrics.
-Companies with remote teams seek independent workers who can manage their time responsibly and schedule projects efficiently.
+When you work from home, co-workers and bosses aren’t around to remind you to stay on task and meet deadlines.
+However, you must continue to meet employee performance goals and metrics.
+Companies with remote teams need independent workers who can manage their time responsibly and schedule projects efficiently.

-Time management – at work and in your personal life – takes mental preparation.
-As a remote worker, you must complete work according to set deadlines and attend online meetings on time and prepared.
+Time management — at work and in your personal life — requires mental preparation.
+As a remote worker, you must complete tasks according to set deadlines and attend online meetings on time and prepared.
 If you appear distracted and disorganized, your reputation and work will suffer.

 Remote work isn’t a fit for people who are consistently late and disorganized.
-However, time management is a skill that any dedicated professional can cultivate.
-Tech tools and time-management tips and tactics can help:
+Still, time management is a skill any dedicated professional can cultivate.
+Tech tools and time management tips and tactics can help, including the following:

-• Tech tools for time management: Tools like Toggl can help you track how you spend your time and how much time you spend on each task.
-Additionally, use your Google Calendar to keep appointments and commitments straight and use Outlook or iCal for scheduling.
+• Tech tools for time management: Tools like Toggl can help you track your time and the time you spend on each task.
+Additionally, use your Google Calendar to keep appointments and commitments straight and Outlook or iCal for scheduling.
 To-do list apps can also help keep you on track.

-• Time-management techniques: Specific methods and techniques can help you prioritize tasks.
-For example, you can use the Pomodoro technique, where you work for 25 minutes at a time and take routine breaks to recharge.
+• Time-management techniques: Specific methods can help you prioritize tasks.
+For example, you can use the Pomodoro technique, in which you work for 25 minutes at a time and take routine breaks to recharge.

 TipBottom line